magoo/risk-measurement/content/en/docs/intro/risk.md

 - The machinations of your adversaries intentions may never be fully known.
 - After an acquisition, the possibility of an existing breach can't be fully eliminated.

-Even well traveled, open source, and heavily tested code can have [risks](https://googleprojectzero.blogspot.com/2021/12/this-shouldnt-have-happened.html), so this is not to say that either side of Knightian interpretation is preferrable.
+Even well traveled, open source, and heavily tested code can have [risks](https://googleprojectzero.blogspot.com/2021/12/this-shouldnt-have-happened.html), so this is not to say that either side of Knightian interpretation is preferable.
 Rather, we should be sensitive to the amount of study that has occurred behind the risks we are making decisions about, and value opportunities to measure risks that are hard to reach.

 Decision making should take into account the understanding of risks that lack appropriate study, versus well studied risks.
 See [Decision Standards](/docs/enterprise/decision-standards) for thoughts on incorporating this level of rigor into a decision.